Czech alexandrine

-Czech alexandrine (in Czech český alexandrín) is a verse form found in Czech poetry of the 20th century.
+Czech alexandrine (in český alexandrín) is a verse form found in Czech poetry of the 20th century.
 It is a metre based on French alexandrine.
 The most important features of the pattern are number of syllables (twelve or thirteen) and a caesura after the sixth syllable.
 It is an unusual metre, exhibiting characteristics of both syllabic and syllabotonic (accentual-syllabic) metre.
 Thus it occupies a transitional position between syllabic and accentual patterns of European versification.
 It stands out from the background of modern Czech versification, which is modeled chiefly after German practice.

 The Czech alexandrine is also metrically ambiguous because of its accentuation, which can reflect the rhythms of iambic hexameter, dactylic tetrameter, and combinations thereof.
 Compared with iambic hexameter and dactylic tetrameter, the Czech alexandrine preserves all constants between the two, and allows the rhythms of either to emerge: